 Construction involved a ‘top-down’ work-stream, starting from a continent-scale, low density, attribute-poor dataset that has been added to and improved through multiple iterations.
 It involved capturing existing geological map data, refining its spatial reliability, then improving representation of glacial sequences and geomorphology.
 Feature classification and description rock and moraine polygons employs international GeoSciML data protocols to provide attribute-rich and queriable data; including bibliographic links to source maps and literature.

 The project has involved principal collaborators from USA, Norway, Italy, UK, Australia, Russia and New Zealand, but includes contributions from at least 14 nations.
 Much of the manual work has been completed by an ‘engine room’ of 11 student volunteers, who visited New Zealand on SCAR or Witter-supported internships, or worked remotely by video-conferencing in return for supervision and GIS-training.
 Many others have provided advice, data and support.
-Visit the GeoMAP members page for more information.
+View the pdf list of members, collaborators and supporters (136 KB) for more information.

 Quality and Expected Use

 As the dataset has been worked on, it has improved in both its geological interpretation and spatial accuracy.
 One of the hardest tasks has been, and still is, building consistency and capturing the local nuances of different interpretations available.
-There will undoubtedly be debate as to how well this has been achieved for v.201907, but there is full-expectation that it will continue to evolve and improve over time.
+There will undoubtedly be debate as to how well this has been achieved for v.2022-08, which has geological polygons (99,080) classified into 186 chronostratigraphic units and 21 simplified geological classes.
+There is full-expectation that GeoMAP will continue to evolve and improve over time.
 As well as geological units, faults, and bibliographic sources there is a quality layer providing information on the attention various areas have received and the relative quality of the information provided (Scale Lowest=1 to Highest=5).

 In many ways GeoMAP is like a spatial Wikipedia of Antarctic geology.
-It is unlikely to be a first port of call for specialists undertaking detailed research, but all the information is present to provide introductory overviews and bibliographic links to original work.
+It may not be a first port of call for specialists undertaking detailed research, but all the information is present to provide introductory overviews and bibliographic links to original work.
 There is potential to provide fresh perspectives, for example, through combined geological legends and interrogation of continent-wide time-space plots.
 GeoMAP should be ideal for continent-wide perspectives and cross-discipline science.

 Terms of Reference for the Group